 Osteoporosis: Demineralization of the bones.
-Current USPSTF guidelines recommend screening for osteoporosis in all women aged 65 and older as well younger women with increased risk factors (assess using the FRAX tool).
+Current U.S. Preventive Services Task Force (USPSTF) guidelines recommend screening for osteoporosis in all women aged 65 and older as well as younger women with increased risk factors (assess using the (Fracture Risk Assessment Tool - FRAX).
 Severe osteoporosis increases the risk of developing a vertebral compression fracture.

 Seronegative spondyloarthropathies: A disease of the vertebral column that is typically associated with lack of the serum markers ANA and rheumatoid arthritis and has an increased incidence of HLA-B27.
 Conditions include ankylosing spondylitis, reactive arthritis, psoriatic arthritis, juvenile idiopathic arthritis, and spondylitis associated with inflammatory bowel disease.